Brown Bears: Football

+Ice hockey

 Men's lacrosse

 The Brown Bears men's lacrosse team competes in the Ivy League and plays its home games at Stevenson-Pincince Field.

 Men's soccer

 The Brown Bears men's soccer team compete in the NCAA Division I in the Ivy League.
 The Bears have been semifinalists in the NCAA tournament in 1968, 1973, and 1975.
 They also finished in fourth place in 1977.

+Water sports

+The Katherine Moran Coleman Aquatics Center is home to Brown's swimming, diving, and water polo teams.
+The pool, which measures 56 meters long by 25 yards wide, opened in May 2012.

 Rugby

 Women's rugby at Brown was originally founded as a club team, Brown Women's RFC, in 1977.
-Brown added rugby as a varsity sport for women beginning in the 2014-15 academic year, due in part to the growth of rugby across communities and at the high school level.
+Brown added rugby as a varsity sport for women beginning in the 2014–15 academic year, due in part to the growth of rugby across communities and at the high school level.
 Brown women's rugby is led by Head Coach Kathy Flores.

 Brown has offered men's rugby at Brown as a club sport since 1960.
 Brown plays in the Ivy Rugby Conference against its traditional Ivy League rivals.
 Brown men's rugby is led by Head Coach David Laflamme.
 Despite its club status, Brown men's rugby is supported by an endowment raised by Brown rugby alumni that exceeds $1.5 million; this endowment funds the full-time professional head coaching position and other expenses.